Volatility Risk Premium

 For wealth managers

-The volatility risk premium (VRP) is the compensation earned by investors for providing protection against unexpected market volatility.
+The volatility risk premium (VRP) is the compensation earned by investors for providing mitigation against unexpected market volatility.
 Parametric’s VRP solutions are a suite of strategies that seek to capture this unique and diversifying risk premium through the systematic sale of call and put options.

 The VRP can be a persistent source of return over time that may allow investors to access attractive risk-adjusted returns and increase overall portfolio diversification.